 Some damages a person may be entitled to compensation for include:

-- Current and future medical costs for surgeries
+- Current and future medical costs for surgeries and other care

 - Checkups and procedures